Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Experiments

 \subsection{Similarity of Semantically Matched SAE Feature Spaces}

 We find that for all layers and for all concept categories, Test 2 described in \S \ref{sec:methods} is passed.
 Thus, we only report specific results for Test 1 in Tables \ref{tab:subspace_expms_1} and \ref{tab:subspace_expms_gemma_svcca}.
 Overall, in both Pythia and Gemma models and for many concept categories, we find that semantic subspaces are more similar to one another than non-semantic subspaces.
+More discussion on these results is given in Appendix \ref{app:categ}.

+Rather than just finding that middle layers are more similar to middle layers, we also find that they are the best at representing concepts.
+This is consistent with work by \citep{rimsky2024steering}, which find the best steering vectors in middle layers for steering behaviors such as sycophancy.
+Other papers find that middle layers tend to provide better directions for eliminating refusal behavior \citep{arditi2024refusal} and work well for representing goals and finding steering vectors in policy networks \citep{mini_understanding_2023}.

 \textbf{Pythia-70m vs Pythia-160m. } We compare every layer of Pythia-70m to every layer of Pythia-160m for several concept categories.
-While many layer pairs have similar semantic subspaces.
-Middle layers appear to have the semantic subspaces with the highest similarity.
+While many layer pairs have similar semantic subspaces, middle layers appear to have the semantic subspaces with the highest similarity.
 Table \ref{tab:subspace_expms_1} demonstrates one example of this by comparing the SVCCA score for layer 3 to layer 5 of Pythia-160m, which shows high similarity for semantic subspaces across models, as the concept categories all pass Test 1, having p-values below 0.05.
 We show the scores for other layer pairs and categories in Figures \ref{fig:svcca_heatmaps_concepts_pythia} and \ref{fig:rsa_heatmaps_concepts_pythia} in Appendix \ref{app:pythia_full}, which include RSA scores in Table \ref{tab:subspace_expms_rsa_l3_l5}.

 \textbf{Gemma-1-2B vs Gemma-2-2B. } In Table \ref{tab:subspace_expms_gemma_svcca}, we compare L12 of Gemma-1-2B vs L14 of Gemma-2-2B.
 As shown in Figure \ref{fig:gemma1_gemma2_heatmap_both}, this layer pair has a very high similarity for most concept spaces; as such, they likely have high similar semantically-meaningful feature subspaces.
 Notably, not all concept group are not highly similar; for instance, unlike in Pythia, the Country concept group does not pass the Test 1 as it has a p-value above 0.05.
 We show the scores for other layer pairs and categories in Figures \ref{fig:svcca_heatmaps_concepts_gemma} and \ref{fig:rsa_heatmaps_concepts_gemma} in Appendix \ref{app:pythia_full}.